smartcontractkit/functions-bigquery-weather/README.md

 Take a note of the contract `address` from your console - we will need it in the next step.

-3.Next, we add this consumer contract as an authorized consumer against our subscription so that Chainlink Functions will know that the consumer contract is authorized to use our subscription balance.
+3. Next, we add this consumer contract as an authorized consumer against our subscription so that Chainlink Functions will know that the consumer contract is authorized to use our subscription balance.
 We do this by running:

 `npx hardhat add-consumer --contract 0x__YOUR__CONTRACT__ADDRESS --subid <<SUBSCRIPTION_ID>> --network polygonMumbai`